Kitsuneez/Google-Sheet-Expense-Tracker/README.md

 2. Select "New Deployment"
     - Type: Web app
     - Who has access: Anyone
-3 copy url for IOS shortcut later (__NOT__ Library URL)
+3 copy URL for IOS shortcut later (__NOT__ Library URL)

 ### IOS Shortcut

 1. Download [Shortcut]("ExpenseTracker.shortcut") on IPhone
 2. Click on Share > Open in Shortcut App
-3. Select "Add Shortcut"
+3. Select "Add Shortcut".
-4. Replace the last action shortcut with the url of the deployment created in the previous step.
+4. Replace the last action shortcut with the URL of the deployment created in the previous step.

-> Optional: Add shortcut to homescreen / Automation to run when Apple Pay is used.
+> Optional: Add shortcut to home screen / Automation to run when Apple Pay is used.